 So much of our health is determined by where we live.
 The quality of the air we breathe, our access to health care and our ability to walk in our neighborhoods are just some of the factors that can make the difference between a healthy lifestyle and one that has negative risk factors.

 At the USC Spatial Sciences Institute, we draw upon multi-disciplinary sciences to improve public health in communities, regions and even globally.
-In our research and academic programs, we work with geography and the geospatial sciences, demography, remote sensing, epidemiology, sociology, preventive medicine, global health, and many other fields to find solutions that improve human well-being.
+In our research and academic programs, we work with geography and geospatial intelligence, demography, remote sensing, epidemiology, sociology, preventive medicine, global health, and many other fields to find solutions that improve human well-being.

 Our priorities include: